Adbhutham: Plot

-Meanwhile, Surya asks one of his friends to find out what has happened to Vennela's number as be is unable to contact.
+Meanwhile, Surya asks one of his friends to find out what has happened to Vennela's number, as he is unable to contact her.
 His friend tells him that since the number was disabled in 2014, the same number was given to Surya.
-She also mentions that Vennela has died in a car accident on the same day as his performance.
-Looking at the newspaper, Surya understands that Vennela is none other than the person whom he proposed.
-Surya of 2014 receives his father's belongings and comes across Vennela's mobile phone and calls the last number.
-Surya of 2019 answers the call and realises that it's Surya of 2014 on the other side.
-He guides Surya of 2014 to reach Vennela and save her from her impending death.
-However, Vennela's car meets with accident.
+She also mentions that Vennela died in a car accident on the same day as his performance.
+Looking at the newspaper, Surya realizes that Vennela is none other than the woman he proposed to.
+2014 Surya receives his father's belongings and comes across Vennela's mobile phone, then calls the last number.
+2019 Surya answers the call and realizes that 2014 Surya is on the other side.
+He guides 2014 Surya to reach Vennela and save her from her impending death.
+However, Vennela's car is involved in an accident.
 Surya, dejected, goes to the clock tower.
-He finds Vennela standing behind him and they hug each other.
-It is shown that Vennela sees one of Surya's friends and gets out of the car before car is met with accident.
-She explains that she left for higher studies after listening to her grandmother and since she came back, she tried meeting him but everytime she tried, there's some harm to his life, one of which happens to be the incident shown in the beginning.
-She mentions that she was always around him as she is the one who used to order him food daily and also she is the one who gave him umbrella.
-She also mentions that she waited for the day she lost her mobile phone in order to meet him and that happens to be the day of his performance.
-They understand that whatever has happened is nature driven and are brought together after each of them has fulfilled their goals.
+He finds Vennela standing behind him, and they hug.
+It is shown that Vennela sees one of Surya's friends and gets out of the car before the car is involved in an accident.
+She explains that she left for higher studies after listening to her grandmother, and since she came back, she has tried to meet him, but every time she tried, there was some harm to his life, one being the incident shown at the beginning.
+She mentions that she was always around him, as she used to order him food daily and also give him an umbrella.
+She also mentions that she waited for the day she lost her mobile phone to meet him, which happened to be the day of his performance.
+They understand that whatever has happened is nature-driven and are brought together after each of them has fulfilled their goals.